anishrajgoku-cmd/itachi/README.md

 # itachi
-This is my first Git projet
+This is my first Git Repository
+Author-Anish